jorenn92/Maintainerr/CONTRIBUTING.md

        - `docs`
        - `feature`
        - `fix`
        - `patch`

-4. Activate the correct Yarn version
+4. Activate the correct Yarn version. (*Note: In order to run `corepack enable`, you will need to be running cmd or Powershell as an Administrator.*)

     ```bash
    corepack install
    corepack enable
    ```

 5. Install dependencies

     ```bash
     yarn
    ```

-6. Run the development commands:
+6. As of Maintainerr v2.0, the project looks to ensure you have read/write permissions on the `data` directory.
+This `data` directory does not exist when you first clone your fork.
+Before running the below commands, create a folder inside of your main Maintainerr directory named `data`, and ensure it has full permissions to the `Everyone` user.

     ```bash
+    example ->  C:\Users\You\Documents\GitRepos\Maintainerr\data
+    ```

+7. Run the development commands (you will need two different cmd/Powershell terminals.
+One for each command.)

+   ```bash
    yarn dev:server
    yarn dev:ui
    ```

-   - If the build fails with Windows Powershell, try to use cmd instead.
+   - If the build fails with Powershell, try to use cmd instead.

-7. Create your patch and test your changes.
+8. Make your code changes/improvements and test that they work as intended.

    - Be sure to follow both the [code](#contributing-code) and [UI text](#ui-text-style) guidelines.
-   - Should you need to update your fork, you can do so by rebasing from `upstream`:
+   - Should you need to update your fork (from any recent ORIGIN changes), you can do so by rebasing from `upstream`:

      ```bash
      git fetch upstream
      git rebase upstream/develop